azure-glades/obsidian-notes/Operating Systems/Synchronization/Solutions/Mutex Locks.md

 	- This is also implemented in semaphores

 This type of mutex locks (that cause busy-waiting) do have advantages.
 They are termed **Spin Locks**
-> [!info] Spin Lock
+> [!info] **Spin Lock**
-> A **spin lock** is a synchronization mechanism used in concurrent programming to protect shared resources from simultaneous access by multiple threads or processes.
-Unlike traditional locks that may put a thread to sleep while waiting for a resource, a spin lock causes the thread to "spin" in a loop, repeatedly checking if the lock is available.
+>  Unlike traditional locks that may put a thread to sleep while waiting for a resource, a spin lock causes the thread to repeatedly checking if the lock is available, effectively it "spins" in a loop.

-## 2. Key Features of Spin Locks
+## Key Features of Spin Locks
 - **Busy Waiting**: When a thread attempts to acquire a spin lock that is already held by another thread, it enters a busy-wait state, continuously checking the lock's status until it becomes available.
 	- This is referred to as "spinning" because the thread is actively using CPU cycles while waiting, rather than being put to sleep
 - **Low Overhead**: Spin locks are often used in scenarios where the expected wait time for acquiring the lock is very short.